Home / Resume / IT / IT Support

 4. Technical skills

 Group by category.
-For IT support, focus on: Operating Systems, Productivity Tools, Networking, Ticketing Systems, and Remote Support Tools.
+For an IT support specialist, focus on: Operating Systems, Identity and Productivity, Networking, Ticketing Systems, and Remote Support tools.

 Example: